macarthur-lab/matchbox/README.md

 The following describes the typical sequence of events in execution.
 An addition of a patient to the matchmaker system starts the following process.

-1. A new patient record get's inserted into beamr via seqr https://seqr.broadinstitute.org.
+1. A new patient record get's inserted into matchbox via seqr https://seqr.broadinstitute.org.
 This action implies "search in other matchmaker nodes for patients 'similar' to this patient".

 2. A search get's initiated in every match maker node that is on record

-3. All results are aggregated and sieved through beamr "similarity" tests.
+3. All results are aggregated and sieved through matchbox "similarity" tests.

 4. Valid matches along with scores are communicated back to the patients primary contact.